 I have determined that the proposed action satisfies the DOE NEPA eligibility criteria and integral elements, does not pose extraordinary circumstances, and meets the requirements for the CX referenced above.
-Therefore, using the authority delegated to me by DOE Order 451.1 B, Change 3, I have determined that the proposed action may be categorically excluded from further NEPA review and documentation.
+Therefore, using the authority delegated to me, I have determined that the proposed action may be categorically excluded from further NEPA review and documentation.
 This determination must be reviewed at least once every 5 years.

-Signature:
+Signature: T MD "